JoPfeiff/nlp-data-loading-framework/README.md

 # DataLoader
 This is the main class to-be-called and can be found in `data_loading/data_loader.py` <br/>
-The data_loader class maps embeddings to text data sets.
+The `DataLoader` class maps embeddings to text data sets.
 This code needs to edited to be able to accept different kinds embedding and text data sets. <br/>
 In order to combine Fast-Text embeddings with the SNLI data set we can call the data_loader by:
 ```
 dl = DataLoader(data_set='SNLI', embedding_loading='in_dict', embeddings_initial='FastText-Wiki',